Airport crash tender: Description

 Airport crash tenders offer relatively good acceleration for their size and weight, are able to negotiate rough terrain outside the airport area, carry large capacities of water and fire fighting foam, are fitted with powerful high-capacity pumps and water/foam cannons, and are capable of delivering firefighting media over long distances.
 They can be mounted on 4x4, 6x6, or even 8x8 wheeled chassis.
 In order to decrease their turning radius, all four of the 8x8 wheeled unit's front wheels may be steerable.

 Newer airport crash tenders also incorporate twin-agent nozzles/injection systems to inject a stream of Purple-K dry chemical into the AFFF firefighting foam stream, helping to extinguish the fire faster.
 Some also have Halotron tanks with handlines for situations that require a clean agent to be utilized.
-These features give the airport crash tenders a capability to reach an aircraft rapidly, and rapidly put out large fires with jet fuel involved.
+These features allow airport crash tenders to reach an aircraft quickly, and rapidly put out large fires with jet fuel involved.

-Some tenders have an elevated extended extinguishing arm, giving the possibility to raise a water/foam cannon to the height of approximately 10 to 20 meters, which can puncture through superficial structures of an aeroplane to fight a fire inside the fuselage.

-Some arms have a reinforced nozzle, called a snozzle, that, according to the United States National Transportation Safety Board is a "piercing nozzle on the fire truck that is used to penetrate an airplane's fuselage and dispense AFFF to extinguish fire inside the cabin or cargo area."
+Some tenders have an elevated extended extinguishing arm capable of raising a water/foam cannon up to about 10-20 m.
+Some can then puncture superficial structures of an aeroplane to fight a fire inside the fuselage.
+Such a reinforced nozzle (snozzle) is, according to the United States National Transportation Safety Board, a "piercing nozzle on the fire truck that is used to penetrate an airplane's fuselage and dispense AFFF to extinguish fire inside the cabin or cargo area."